-‘General Hospital’ Spoilers: Monday, Feb 24 – Sam In Labor, Life On The Line
+‘General Hospital’ Spoilers: Monday, Feb 27 – Sam In Labor, Life On The Line

 General Hospital spoilers hint Julian Jerome (William deVry) is the captive of his terrible sister Liv as punishment for the letter he wrote to Alexis.
 Liv promises him if the General Hospital vote doesn’t go her way, she’ll kill his family.

-Julian rants and wants to know what she did to Sam say the latest General Hospital spoilers.
+Julian rants and wants to know what she did to Sam, say the latest General Hospital spoilers.
 Sam can’t get out of the pit and now she’s in labor.
 Sam begs Scout not to come yet as Jason races to find her.
 Jason found a photo on Sam’s phone that gave him a lead.

 [Featured Image by ABC General Hospital]